wajsanders97/Wajehah_Portfolio/README.md

 # Wajehah_Portfolio
 Wajehah's Data Science Portfolio

-# Project 1: Food Data Central-Nutrient Calculator
+# Project 1: Food Data Central-Nutrient Calculator : Project Overview

 * Created a tool for individuals to use to calculate their total amount of nutrients for a meal.
 This calculator uses information from the USDA Food Data Central website.
 * For this project I searched through all the individual datasets available on Food Data Central